Yet another introduction to relativistic astrophysics: Scaling and Unification of Relativistic Jets

 Last, but not least, it is worth citing also another attempt to unify AGN with GRBs.
 Nemmen et al. \cite{NEMMEN} studied a sample of 234 blazars and 54 GRBs.
 They reported the beaming-corrected gamma-ray luminosity and the kinetic power of the jet, finding a correlation extending over about ten orders of magnitudes, which in turn implies that the radiative efficiencies of the different jets are similar.
-Some words of caveat are necessary also in this case: one main objection refers to the kinetic power, which is impulsive (a few seconds at maximum) in the case of GRBs and averaged on gigayears time scales in the case of AGN\footnote{It was calculated by measuring the extended radio emission, as the jet needed a certain kinetic power to generate cavities in the intergalactic medium \cite{NEMMEN}.}.
+Some words of caveat are necessary also in this case: one main objection refers to the kinetic power, which is impulsive (a few seconds at maximum) in the case of GRBs and averaged on gigayears time scales in the case of AGN.
+The latter was calculated by measuring the extended radio emission, as the jet needed a certain kinetic power and long time to generate cavities in the intergalactic medium \cite{NEMMEN}.
+More details about the issues in the jet power estimates can be found in \cite{FOSCHINI19,FOSCHINI24}.